famake/calamaro/README.md

 ## Web UI
 A small static web interface is available after starting the server.
-Open `http://localhost:8000/ui/` in your browser to add devices, create groups and set colors via forms.
+Open `http://localhost:8000/ui/` in your browser to add devices, including the Art-Net port number, create groups and set colors via forms.